KevWal/HAB-Tracker/README.md

 ## Android Studio Update

 This is the first commit of a copy of Matt's code, updated to compile in Android Studio.
-It was written in Eclipse which is now [defunct](https://android-developers.googleblog.com/2015/06/an-update-on-eclipse-android-developer.html) for Android apps.
+It was originally written in Eclipse which is now [defunct](https://android-developers.googleblog.com/2015/06/an-update-on-eclipse-android-developer.html) for Android apps.

 It is my first time working with Android apps so please feel free to point out any howlers, but it does build to an APK!
 The repository is not a direct fork of Matt's [original repository](https://github.com/mattbrejza/rtty_modem), as the files have all changed locations as part of the Android Studio Upgrade.